Sprains and strains

 Strains are tears in muscle tissue.
 They happen most often in the muscles that support the calf, thigh, groin, and shoulder.

-Sometimes sprains and strains can be severe, needing weeks of rehabilitation.
+Sometimes sprains and strains can be severe, and require weeks of rehabilitation.

 Signs and Symptoms